 CGT is a tax on the profit or gain that you’ve made while you’ve owned the asset.
 It’s not a tax on the total sale price itself.

-Most assets and investments will be within scope of CGT, from shares and unit trusts to buy-to-let properties, second homes, jewellery and antiques.
+Almost any personal possession can be subject to CGT, from shares and investments to buy-to-let properties, second homes, jewellery and antiques.

 This depends on your income, and your marginal tax rate.

-If you pay the basic rate of tax and the gains you’ve made are still within the basic-rate band, you’ll pay 10% CGT.
-Unless you’re selling or gifting residential property, in which case the rate rises to 18%.
+If you pay the basic rate of tax and the gains you’ve made are still within the basic-rate band, you’ll pay 18% CGT on all assets.

-If you’re a higher or additional-rate taxpayer, or your gains combined with your income bring you into the higher rate, you’ll pay 20% for most assets and 24% on gains made on the disposal of residential property.
+If you’re a higher or additional-rate taxpayer, or your gains combined with your income bring you into the higher/additional rate, you’ll pay 24% for most assets including residential property.

 How and when you do this depends on the asset or assets you’ve sold.